UKEIAM/de.uke.iam.automapping/README.md

 ## Directory Structure

 ```
-|- data_example/    (folder with data used in pipeline)
+|- data_example/    (folder with data used in the pipeline)
 |- notebooks/
-    |- pipeline.ipynb   (Jupyter Notebook with example how to run source code)
+    |- pipeline.ipynb   (Jupyter Notebook with example of how to run source code)
 |- src
     |- automapping/    (source code)
         |- concept.py       (object to keep concepts)